 Cowboy boots have become a prominent part of the shoe industry.
 They are available in a variety of colors, with fancy designs.
-Traditionally made from cowhide leathers, cowboy boots now include: snakeskin boots, alligator/crocodile skin boots, sharkskin boots, kangaroo boots, elephant boots, stingray boots, elk boots, and ostrich boots among others.
+Square toe cowboy boots for men are traditionally made from cowhide leathers, but now also include: snakeskin boots, alligator/crocodile skin boots, sharkskin boots, kangaroo boots, elephant boots, stingray boots, elk boots, and ostrich boots among others.

 Read on to learn about the characteristics of some animal skins used in the fashion industry.